wp-sms/wp-sms/readme.txt

 You can buy the Pro pack version [through this link](http://wp-sms-pro.com/purchase/)

 = PHP 7 Support? =
 Yes!
-WP SMS is compatible with PHP 7 and 7.1
+WP SMS is compatible till PHP version 7.3

 = How to send SMS with PHP codes? =